Monday, May 11, 2015

 On Sunday, I discovered the man who hired me and mentored me in the profession died of a massive heart attack.
 He, like me, carried the job on or in every part of the body.
 He lived and breathed his job.
 He really enjoyed retirement, and it was like he had a new life!
 He had been retired for five years and had little stress in retirement, yet a heart attack killed him.

 I have complained to the Doctor on several occasions about my chest pain and my tingle in the arm.
-Well, really, not a tingle, but the occasional lightning bolt that goes from the shoulder and out the fingers.
+Well, not a tingle, but the occasional lightning bolt that goes from the shoulder and out the fingers.
 The Doctor runs tests, and the results are no reason for great concern.
 Just monitor the heart issues.
 Yet I still feel like death is soon upon me.
 I really have a great fear of dying from stress.

 It’s like being alone at night during a 100-mile run.
 You can’t quit, as that could kill you as well.